uber/uber-ios-sdk/README.md

 This library allows you to authenticate with Uber services and  interact with the Uber Rides API in your iOS application.

+## Migrating to 2.0.0
+Check the [Migration Guide](./documentation/migration-guide-2.0.0.md) for instructions on how to upgrade.

 ## Requirements

 - iOS 14.0+